WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 The above code causes an error because `logger.log` is passed by _value_ and consequently it loses its `this` _context_.
 This is an unfortunate caveat with functions in JavaScript.
 Before JavaScript got _arrow functions_, a lot of code used to call `.bind` to get around this.
 Newer code might use an arrow function instead.
-Both of these patterns have their own problems though, mostly to do with losing the _function reference_, which makes them harder to clean up (see above about removing event listeners):
+Both of these patterns have their own problems though, mostly to do with losing the _function reference_, which makes them more difficult to clean up (see above about removing event listeners):

 ```js
 target.addEventListener("start", logger.log.bind(logger))